Liuqian0501/Note/Docker/01-Get started.md

 - [**Container diagram**](https://www.docker.com/sites/default/files/Container%402x.png)

 Containers can share a single kernel, and the only information that needs to be in a container image is the executable and its package dependencies, which never need to be installed on the host system.
 These processes run like native processes, and you can manage them individually by running commands like docker ps—just like you would run ps on Linux to see active processes.
 Finally, because they contain all their dependencies, there is no configuration entanglement; a containerized app “runs anywhere.”

+# Conclusion
+The unit of scale being an individual, portable executable has vast implications.
+It means CI/CD can push updates to any part of a distributed application, system dependencies are not an issue, and resource density is increased.
+Orchestration of scaling behavior is a matter of spinning up new executables, not new VM hosts.